talbdbd/Tal_s_Risky_Text_Re_Editor/README.md

 ## Installation

-Npm is required to install all required packages and run the server.
+Node is required to install all packages and run the server.

 ## Usage